nverchev/drytorch/docs/architecture.md

 - **Structural Association (–>):** Represents a structural requirement and is often implemented using Dependency Injection.

 - **Dependency (..>):** Represents a logical dependency that is not enforced by the protocol but often necessary for its implementation.

-Note: The notation for the generic variables has been simplified to ignore subtype relationships.

 ```mermaid